Joy Neville

-Family
+Early life

 Joy Neville grew up in the North Circular Road district of Limerick.
 She was raised in a sporting family and had four brothers.
 Her father, Ger Neville, played rugby union for UL Bohemians.
 In 2006–07 her brother, Paul, captained Garryowen to an All-Ireland League, All-Ireland Cup and Munster Senior Cup treble.
 He also played for Connacht and the Ireland national rugby sevens team.

 Playing career

 Early years

-Neville attended Salesian Secondary School where she played various sports including basketball, squash, association football, badminton and field hockey.
+Neville attended Salesian Secondary School, Limerick, where she played various sports including basketball, squash, association football, badminton and field hockey.
 She initially concentrated on basketball and she was a member of a Salesian Secondary School basketball team that won an All-Ireland schools league title.
 Neville was 16 and working at a local leisure centre when a colleague encouraged her to try women's rugby union.
 She subsequently started playing for Shannon, who at the time were the only Limerick club with a women's team.
 In 2009 she switched to UL Bohemians and would also go one to represent Munster, helping them win six Interprovincial titles.